epfl-ada/ada-2021-project-young-boys/README.md

 ## Methods
 ### Countries quotes sentiment analysis
-We considered the quoting bank from 2015 to 2020, which contains X quotes.
-We manually defined keywords "US," "U.S," "USA," and "United States," then extracted X quotes that contained these keywords.
+We considered the quoting bank from 2015 to 2020, which contains 18.702Go of data.
+We manually defined keywords "US," "U.S," "USA," and "United States," then extracted 253.1Mo of data that contained these keywords.
 We identified the speaker nationality of these quotes and performed a sentiment analysis.
 Sentiment analysis is a text analysis that determines polarity within the text.
 Finally, we study the positiveness or negativeness of the quotes of all countries towards the United States.